Climate Jargon

 Ecosystem: Community of living things plus their environment

-El Niño–Southern Oscillation (ENSO): Global climate changes in cycles that last several years, caused by changing winds and sea surface temperatures in the Pacific Ocean; El Niño is one phase, the opposite is La Niña
+El Niño–Southern Oscillation (ENSO): Global weather changes in cycles that last several years, caused by changing winds and sea surface temperatures in the Pacific Ocean

-Electric bicycle: Bicycle with an electric motor and rechargeable battery
+Electric bicycle: Bicycle that runs on an electric motor and a large rechargeable battery, also called e-bike

-Electric grid: System that supplies electricity to most locations, including power plants, storage, substations, and overhead transmission lines
+Electric grid: How most places get electricity, using power plants, storage, substations, and overhead transmission lines

 Electricity supplier: Company that sells electricity to customers, sent over wires operated by a separate power company

-Electrification: Replacing systems that burn fossil fuels with systems that use electricity
+Electrification: Replacing systems that burn fuels with systems that use electricity, like replacing a gas furnace with a heat pump

 Electrolysis: Using electricity and water to make hydrogen and oxygen